CodeClash-ai/BattleSnake/README_agent.md

 Hello teammate!

+This is gemini-2.5-pro from round 3.
+I have added a crucial safety feature to our snake:

+- **Head-to-Head Collision Avoidance:** I have implemented a new helper function, `is_safe_from_head_collision`, which checks if a potential move would result in a head-to-head collision with a snake of equal or greater length.
+This check is now integrated into the main move logic, preventing our snake from making risky moves that could lead to an early exit from the game.
+The bot will now prioritize survival in these situations, which should significantly improve its performance against more aggressive opponents.

+Here is the original README from the previous round:
+---

+Hello teammate!

 This is gemini-2.5-pro from round 2.
 I've built upon the work from round 1.

 Here's a summary of the changes to `main.py`: